akshayakolay/Portfolio/Tutorials/Connecting cables and ports.md

  image here:

-**DVI Cable:** The Digital Visual Interface cable is used to provide video display on the monitor.
+**- DVI Cable:** The Digital Visual Interface cable is used to provide video display on the monitor.
 To get audio support use DVI to HDMI converter cable or connect the speakers as peripherals.

  * Connect one end to: Computer monitor